Corona introduces many workflow tweaks which will make your life as a digital artist easier.

 The benefits of the Corona Image Editor are:

-Artists can use a realistic camera model which incorporates all the common parameters, such as f–stop, shutter speed, ISO, sensor width, and aperture shape (blades/custom).
+Artists can use a realistic camera model which incorporates all the common parameters, such as f–stop, shutter speed, ISO, sensor width, advanced Bokeh effects, and aperture shape (blades/custom).
 This allows close matching to live footage.
 On top of that, you then get access to all the Corona Renderer post–processing options, panorama / VR options, the ability to set focus distance via a static or animated object in the scene, and more.